cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 ```/var/tmp/jcache/c04250faea5ae18d9a0024148da4c798852ee6b198848b2abd2ba8293b64af8e/7daf70f7f2fb3fff224623bcdbd111fe76dc0633f08ff83f0bcd6a443b1398eb```

 The vector read cache does not provide any additional benefit to the journal cache approach.
 Conceptionally a cached vector read request can be served by a single read request on the caching device.
 If vector reads are only slightly modified a new vector blob entry is stored, which is inefficient if the read pattern is changing.
-For the time being the vector cache implementation is kept.
+For the time being the vector cache implementation is kept, but it is disabled by default.

 # 4 Cache Hit Rate